awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.CustomDNS.md

 ## Enabling custom DNS resolution<a name="Appendix.PostgreSQL.CommonDBATasks.CustomDNS.Enable"></a>

-To enable DNS resolution in your customer VPC, associate a custom DB parameter group to your RDS PostgreSQL instance, turn on the `rds.custom_dns_resolution` parameter by setting it to 1, and then restart the DB instance for the changes to take place\.
+To enable DNS resolution in your customer VPC, associate a custom DB parameter group to your RDS for PostgreSQL instance, turn on the `rds.custom_dns_resolution` parameter by setting it to 1, and then restart the DB instance for the changes to take place\.

 ## Disabling custom DNS resolution<a name="Appendix.PostgreSQL.CommonDBATasks.CustomDNS.Disable"></a>